nikolaieniware/Esp32-TTGO-Lorav1.0/README.md

 DHT11 Sensor (temperature and humidity)

 Can be use for board without Display.
-Just comment a librarie for Display
+(Just comment a librarie for Display.)